Constellation-Labs/awesome-constellation/README.md

 ## About Constellation

-Check out the [official website](https://constellationlabs.io/) for information about our roadmap, our team, the newsletter and more
+- [official website](https://constellationlabs.io/) - for information about our roadmap, our team, the newsletter and more. - [link list | linktr](https://linktr.ee/constellation_labs) - for blogs and announcements.

 ### Employees